nely1/phlec-86/README.md

             - Accept all the defaults given in the prompt (just press Enter)
     * f.
 Install the Express framework using **npm install express**.

     f.
-If you are having trouble contact your nearest Discord teammate.
+If you are having trouble, contact your nearest Discord teammate.

 2. To use the database: Must have a .env file with the following line:
 MONGO_URL="super secret database url that was shared in a secure environment"

+3. To be continued...